fledge-iot/fledge-south-person-detection/README.rst

 Open CV Backend:
         The backend required by Open CV to process the stream, if stream is to be used.
         Default is set to ffmpeg.
-Note gstreamer is also supported but not used.

 Streaming Protocol:
-        The protocol over which live frames are being broad casted over the network, if stream is to be used.
+        The protocol over which live frames are being transported over the network, if stream is to be used.
-        Open CV uses tcp by default.
-Also Open CV can use other protocols as well.
-        The plugin does not support tcp.
         Default is set to udp.

 Camera ID: